Skip to main content

 List out everything you’re going to make for breakfast, lunch, and dinner over the course of the week.
 Check your fridge and cupboards to see what you already have, then add the things you need to a master list.
 When you go to the supermarket, buy only the things on your list.
 You’ll eat well while eliminating excess and unnecessary spending.

-Use Coupons
+2. Use Coupons

-Avoid Prepared foods
+3. Avoid Prepared foods

-Prepared meats and prepared meals are major money wasters, but you’ll also notice that items like shredded cheese, cut vegetables, and other pre-packaged goods are also much more expensive on a per-pound basis.
 The same is usually true of canned fruits and vegetables, frozen potatoes, and other frozen vegetable products.
 Instead, do the work yourself: shred your own cheese, cut your own veggies, slice and dice your own fruits, and cook your own meals.
 Your wallet will thank you.

-Look For Generic Alternatives
+4. Look For Generic Alternatives

 Brand-name items have their appeal, but store brands and off-label alternatives will vault your savings to new heights.
 Give them a try.
-Chances are you won’t even notice the difference most of the time.
+Chances are, you won’t even notice the difference most of the time.

 You don’t have to give up brand names altogether.
 If there’s a particular breakfast cereal, snack food, soft drink, peanut butter, or coffee you just can’t live without, allow yourself a little splurge.
 However, it’s a good idea to introduce limits.
 Identify one or two brands you strongly prefer and make them the only ones you buy.

-Take Advantage of Sales
+5. Take Advantage of Sales

 This tip is most readily applied to meat: look for products that are marked for clearance.
-Grocery stores typically reduce the price of meat a couple days before it’s due to expire in order to get it out the door.
+Grocery stores typically reduce the price of meat a couple of days before it’s due to expire in order to get it out the door.
 If you freeze it when you get home, you’ll save money without sacrificing anything.
 You can apply a similar strategy to fresh produce, but you’ll have to be a little more strategic about it.
 Don’t buy more than you’ll go through within a couple of days, since it’s probably closer to spoiling than regularly priced fruits and veggies.

 If you do want to buy brand-name products, wait for them to go on sale.
 Most major grocery stores publish weekly flyers that detail their best bargains.
 Consult them before you start shopping to figure out where to look for savings.

-Never Shop When You’re Hungry
+6. Never Shop When You’re Hungry

 This psychological trick will help you avoid overloading your cart.
 When you go to the grocery store hungry, everything looks good.
 You’ll grab items on impulse and, in most cases, you’ll spend more than you initially intended (and much more than you need to).
 Instead, satiate your hunger with a snack or a sandwich before going shopping.
 You’ll have more focus and restraint.

-Stay on the Perimeter
+7. Stay on the Perimeter

-Buy Toiletries at the Pharmacy
+8. Buy Toiletries at the Pharmacy

 Picking up shampoo, shaving cream, deodorant, moisturizer, and other toiletries at the grocery store is definitely convenient, but it’s also costly.
 Supermarkets usually add a premium to the price you would pay in a pharmacy for the same items.
 Unless you’re totally strapped for time, buy your toiletries at the drugstore instead.